 Tap to turn on Border.

-To choose a border style, color, and width, use the controls that appear.
+To choose a border style, colour and width, use the controls that appear.

 To change the transparency, drag the Opacity slider (at the bottom of the controls).

 To move the border behind all the objects on the page, tap Arrange, then drag the slider all the way to the left.

 To lock the border so it doesn’t get moved accidentally, tap Arrange (at the top of the controls), then tap Lock.

 When you’ve finished, tap anywhere on the sheet to dismiss the controls.